VR with Unity, Maya Meshes and HTC Vive

 Add RigidBodies and colliders to Vive hand held controllers

-Open the arrow for CameraRig in the Hierarchy tab choose one of the Controllers
+Open the arrow for CameraRig in the Hierarchy tab choose both of the Controllers

 Create poly models for items that do not move in your VR environment.
 (NURBs do not work)

 Make your active area fit within a 15 x 10 x 11.25 xyz unit area centered.
 (This size could vary based on the calibration of your Vive.)

 If you have any texture maps place them in the Desktop->Unity project-> Assets folder

 Assign the textures from Maya, get the images from the Unity project Assets folder.

 You may need to bake or convert to blend shape certain animations that don't translate, such as some deformers, etc. IK rigging and blend shapes should translate